mapequation/map-equation-similarity/README.md

 ## Usage
 MapSim uses Infomap to detect communities.
-You can define your network in a file, like so
+You can define your network in a file, for example `example.net`, like so
 ```
 # Coding example
 *Vertices 9